particle-iot/docs/src/content/reference/datasheets/tracker/tracker-one.md

 ### Device OS support

-It is recommended that you use the latest version in the 4.x LTS release line with the Tracker One.

-ONE404X and ONE524X devices, when released, will require a Device OS 4.x LTS release.
-If you plan on having a mixed fleet of Tracker devices containing the T404X, T524X, ONE404X or ONE524X, we recommend upgrading all device to the latest 4.x LTS release.

-Tracker Edge v18 requires a minimum of Device OS 3.3.0.
-Device OS 3.x is a developer preview release and has reached its end-of-support date.
-We recommend that all Tracker fleets upgrade to Device OS 4.x.

 For information on upgrading Device OS, see [Version information](/reference/device-os/versions/).
 For the latest version shipped from the factory, see [Manufacturing firmware versions](/scaling/manufacturing/manufacturing-firmware-versions/) page.
 See also [Long Term Support (LTS) releases](/reference/product-lifecycle/long-term-support-lts-releases/).